-The ABYC Foundation is seeking nominations for its 2021 Educator of the Year Award, honoring an outstanding instructor who is shaping future marine service technicians.
-Candidates should be currently teaching marine service technology for recreational boats in a high school, post-secondary school, or corporate setting.
+The ABYC Foundation's Educator of the Year Award honors an outstanding instructor who is shaping future marine service technicians.
+Candidates teach marine service technology for recreational boats in a high school, post-secondary school, or corporate setting.

 Accepting 2022 Nominations until November 1, 2021

 Magnus Gedda, Volvo Penta of the Americas

 As manager, product training with Volvo Penta of the Americas, Magnus Gedda develops and oversees the marine and industrial product training programs for Volvo Penta dealer technicians, OEM partners and customers located in North, Central and South America.
 The trainings bring these individuals up to speed on product lines with design and function, and how to troubleshoot and repair them if issues arise.

 Originally from Borås, Sweden, Gedda has worked with Volvo Penta since 2004, first as a manager of production support and IT at the company’s engine plant in Vara, Sweden, and then as a diagnostic developer specialist.
 For three years in two rounds, he traveled the world as a service manager with the Volvo Ocean Race before relocating to the company’s headquarters in Gothenburg to work as leader of quality case management in its Global Aftermarket department.
 At the end of 2015, Gedda relocated to Chesapeake, Va., to take on product training responsibilities with Volvo Penta of the Americas.